saurabhatram/airqualityindex/templates/readme.txt

-This folder contains the html codes for the aqi
+This folder contains the html codes for the aqi prediction forms- the input page of the independent features result-the prediction of the aqi